 The cooperative’s service area covers most of the rural areas of Autauga, Elmore, Coosa and Chilton counties.
 Also, CAEC serves members in Tallapoosa, Talladega, Bibb, Perry, Dallas and Lowndes counties.

 In addition to the main customer service center on Highway 31 north of Prattville (at exit 186 on I-65), the cooperative operates three customer service centers located in Clanton, Rockford and Wetumpka.

-Ranked in the top 25 percent of companies located in Alabama, CAEC is a $193 million company with annual sales of $89 million and maintains an employee base of 123 people.
+Ranked in the top 25 percent of companies located in Alabama, CAEC is a $193 million company with annual sales of $89 million and employs more than of 120 people.

 As a Touchstone Energy® cooperative, CAEC is committed to providing reliable power at a competitive price while investing in our communities to improve our quality of life.